WIZnet-ioLibrary/W6100EVB-FTPC/README.md

   - [Test packet capture file](#Test-packet-capture-file)

 ------
-# DNS Example for W6100-EVB
+# FTP Client Example for W6100-EVB
 Common to Any MCU, Easy to Add-on.
 Internet Offload co-Processor, HW TCP/IP chip, best fits for low-end Non-OS devices connecting to Ethernet for the Internet of Things.
 These will be updated continuously.